Mega Man III (1992 video game): Gameplay

 The game combines elements from the NES games Mega Man 3 and Mega Man 4.
 Shown here is Snake Man's stage.

-Mega Man III shares the action and platform gameplay set forth the NES Mega Man games.
 The player is able to choose between four stages that are immediately available.
 Mega Man's primary method of attack is his "Mega Buster", which can fire an unlimited number of small shots or can be charged by holding the down the button and then releasing a larger and more powerful blast.
 Beating the Robot Master boss at the end of each stage allows the player to add its unique weapon to Mega Man's arsenal.

 The player can also gain access to Mega Man's dog Rush, who can transform into a "Coil" mode to let the player jump higher or a "Jet" mode for flying large distances across the screen.
 Another companion robot, Eddie, will appear in certain stages to randomly lend the player health, weapon power, extra lives, or storable Energy Tanks for completely refilling health.
 Mega Man III features four Robot Master adversaries from Mega Man 3 (Snake Man, Shadow Man, Spark Man, and Gemini Man) and four from Mega Man 4 (Dive Man, Drill Man, Skull Man, and Dust Man).